 This is because plants lose more water through evaporation and transpiration when they are exposed to constant wind, thus requiring more frequent watering.
 Also, constant winds can cause your plants to grow with an unnatural bend.
-In some parts of the country, wind-blown dust and sand can be a serious problem for plants, critters, and your non-living possessions, too.
+In some parts of the country, wind-blown dust and sand can be a serious problem for plants, critters, and non-living possessions, too.
 Cold winter winds can be devastating and fatal to some plants.
+Wind protection for plants and belongings is essential.

-A windbreak is a row, or a few staggered rows, of trees positioned to reduce winds that prevail.
-A living fence that blocks noise, reduces air pollution, hides an unwanted view, provides a backdrop for your plantings, reduces dust and sand, and slows the wind.
-The best windbreaks are evergreen trees with dense foliage and slender (as opposed to wide spreading) shapes.
+A wind break is a row, or a few staggered rows, of trees positioned to reduce winds that prevail.
+A living fence that blocks noise, reduces air pollution, hides an unwanted view, provides a backdrop for your plantings, reduces dust and sand, reduces heating costs for your home and slows the wind.
+The best windbreaks plants are evergreen trees with dense foliage and slender (as opposed to wide spreading) shapes.

-It isn’t hard to grow a windbreak tree and it doesn’t take as long as you might think.
-First of all, decide how tall your windbreak needs to be.
+It isn’t hard to grow a strong windbreak tree and it doesn’t take as long as you might think.
+First of all, decide how tall your wind blocking trees needs to be.
 You might be able to get by with an evergreen hedge just eight or ten feet high, or you may need a taller living wall of majestic conifers.

 For lower windbreaks, a dense hedge of evergreens (either broad leafed or needle leafed) might fill the bill.
 For low, hedge-like windbreaks and privacy screens, we recommend Walter viburnum, Boxwoods, Podocarpus, or any of the evergreen hollies such as Perfect Plants’ Oakleaf Holly.

-Our favorite trees for taller windbreaks are coniferous evergreens, such as pines, cedars, junipers, and cypresses, especially varieties that do not have wide spreading limbs which could break off in strong winds.
+Our favorite trees for taller windbreaks are coniferous evergreens, such as pines, cedars, junipers, and cypresses, especially varieties that do not have wide-spreading limbs that could break off in strong winds.

 Ultimately, evergreen conifers tend to grow fast, have very low maintenance requirements, and rarely need pruning.